GwizBilly/JSObject-extract/README.md

 Developper resources for GET request: https://www.statcan.gc.ca/eng/developers/wds/user-guide#a11-4

-# This project also includes a restful client that fetches geography
+# Restful client that fetches geography

 The geo needs to be extarcted from a "cubeMetadata" POST request.

 This second part is done with asyncPost.js.

 Developper resources for POST request: https://www.statcan.gc.ca/eng/developers/wds/user-guide#a11-1

+# NodeJs environment and Statcan Web Data Service

+Once you've cloned this repo, you should run ' npm install ' to fetch the dependencies.

+Here's a link to the main developper resource: https://www.statcan.gc.ca/eng/developers/wds